Dexcom G7 vs Libre 3: What to Choose in 2025

 Dexcom G7 VS Libre 3 What to Choose in 2025

 In the US., the Dexcom G7 and the Libre 3 fall among the top continuous glucose monitoring systems (CGM systems).
 These smartphone-compatible CGM systems can be used with their specific readers or connected to compatible smartphones.
 Both fall under the category of real-time continuous glucose monitors (rtCGM); here, the real-time CGMs relate to the ones transmitting glucose data to the reader or your smartphone without you even touching the sensor or your receiving device.
-When discussing Dexcom G7 VS Libre 3, major aspects one needs to ponder include MARD value, age requirements, life-span of the sensor, AID compatibility (if required), and more.
-This blog covers all these aspects and a bit more.

 The accuracy of a CGM is measured by its mean absolute relative difference (MARD) percentage.
 The MARD value measures the percentage difference between blood glucose meter and continuous glucose meter results.
 The lower the difference, the better the accuracy.

 While measuring the accuracy, this should be kept in mind that CGM manufacturing companies like Abbott or Dexcom suggest specific sites for the CGM sensors to be inserted.
-It is important to wear the sensor accordingly, otherwise, the accuracy may vary.
+It is important to wear the sensor accordingly; otherwise, the accuracy may vary.

-Suitable for individuals ages 2 and above, these sensors are designed to be inserted on the back of the upper arm.
+Dexcom G7: Suitable for individuals ages 2 and above, these sensors are designed to be inserted on the back of the upper arm.
 While in kids between the ages of 2 – 6, these sensors can be inserted on the upper buttocks, the company suggests the best accuracy on the back of the upper arm.
+These sensors have an MARD value of 8.2%.

-Suitable for individuals ages 4 and above, these sensors are designed to be inserted on the back of the upper arm.
+Freestyle Libre 3: Suitable for individuals ages 4 and above, these sensors are designed to be inserted on the back of the upper arm.
 Abbott says, to ensure accurate results and functionality, it is crucial to apply these sensors on the back of the upper arm.
+These CGM sensors boast a MARD value of 7.8%.

 A Dexcom G7 sensor lasts up to 10 days and 12 hours (grace period).
 Once your sensor expires, the grace period shall start, giving you a chance to set up your new sensor in time and avoid waiting for warm-up time.
 Whereas, a Freestyle Libre 3 Sensor lasts for up to 14 days.